FMMT666/SyrSafeTechLogger/README.md

-    --profile       : print name and number of active profile, then quit --profile=n     : select and activate profile number n --showprofiles  : print all available profiles, then quit --showprofile=n : print the settings of profile number n, then quit --clearalarm    : clear the ongoing alarm and open the valve --logcond       : measure and log conductivity too, off by default --logtemp       : measure and log temperature too, off by default
+    --profile       : print name and number of active profile, then quit --profile=n     : select and activate profile number n --showprofiles  : print all available profiles, then quit --showprofile=n : print the settings of profile number n, then quit; can display disabled profiles too --clearalarm    : clear the ongoing alarm and open the valve --logcond       : measure and log conductivity too, off by default --logtemp       : measure and log temperature too, off by default